olafdimigen/OPTICAT/README.md

-Create optimized ICA training (OPTICAT) data for ocular correction of EEG recorded during free viewing
+Create optimized ICA training (OPTICAT) data for ocular correction of EEG recorded during free viewing (or data that is otherwise contaminated by ocular artifacts)

 This repository contains two things: